 With an intern, employers can accomplish more.
 The company benefits from an infusion of fresh ideas and perspectives, and there are opportunities to test new projects while shaping the future generation of professionals.

 Students learn about an industry while acquiring some of the necessary skills for success.
 Internships are an opportunity to build a relationship with an employer in their field of interest.

-Internships can decrease overhead and increase productivity of businesses, helping to strengthen the local economy.
 Building relationships between students, workforce, education and business helps keep our community’s talent in the area.